arcxp-ce-support/Fusion-Training-User-Stories/README.md

     export default ApesterSearch;

-3. Now instead of returning an empty div, let's return the search view, which in this case has the logo of the Power-Up, a title, a description, an input and a submit button that triggers the search.
+3. Now instead of returning an empty div, let's return the search view, which in this case has the logo of the Power-Up, a title, a description, an input, and a submit button that triggers the search.
 (Feel free to add more to this view).

     ```